John Share Jones: Personal life

 Jones was born John Thomas Jones, in Cefn Mawr, Denbighshire, the son of Thomas Jones, a farmer, and his wife, Mary Ann.
 His mother's maiden name was Share, and Jones adopted this into his own name later in life.

-Jones was educated at the University of Liverpool, King’s College (proxime accessit Logic Prize), University College, the Royal Veterinary College, London (Centenary Prizeman, etc.) and Paris.
-He married Dr Mary S. Jones of Wrexham and lived at Pentre Bychan Hall near Wrexham, before later moving to live at Plas Kynaston Hall, Cefn Mawr.
+Jones was educated at the University of Liverpool, King's College (proxime accessit Logic Prize), University College, the Royal Veterinary College, London (Centenary Prizeman, etc.) and Paris.
+He married Dr Mary Selina Jones (1874-1954) of Wrexham, who on 27 January 1920 was the first woman to be admitted to Gray's Inns.
+She held a legal degree from the University of Liverpool and later went on to qualify as a medical doctor.
+They lived at Pentre Bychan Hall near Wrexham, before later moving to live at Plas Kynaston Hall, Cefn Mawr.
 In 1948 he was awarded the MBE.

 Veterinary career

 Jones graduated from the Royal Veterinary College, London in 1900, becoming a Member of the Royal College of Veterinary Surgeons.
 Jones joined the veterinary faculty at the University of Liverpool when it first opened in October 1914.

 For the year 1928–29, Jones was President of the Royal College of Veterinary Surgeons.
 He retired from the University of Liverpool in 1939, whereupon the university bestowed on him the title of Emeritus Professor.
 Jones's unpublished biography is held at the university.